Walt Disney World unveils new holiday party, return of popular festive fireworks show

 TAMPA, Fla.
-(WFLA) — We are about halfway to the holidays and the Most Magical Place on Earth is unveiling what’s in store for this holiday season.
+(WFLA) — The holidays are still many months away, but the Most Magical Place on Earth is unveiling what’s in store for this season.

-A new holiday party will take place at Walt Disney World’s Hollywood Studios this year.
+Jollywood Nights, a new holiday party, is scheduled to take place at Walt Disney World’s Hollywood Studios on select nights in November and December.

-Guests can wear their holiday glam best or festive flair during Jollywood Nights, a new separately ticketed event from 8:30 p.m. to 12:30 a.m. on select nights.

-Jollywood Nights will feature singalongs, a jazz lounge and even a soiree.
+The separately ticketed event will feature singalongs, a jazz lounge and even a “soiree,” according to Disney.

-Disney said Kermit the Frog and Miss Piggy and some of their friends will be special guests at Theater of the Stars.

-Mickey Mouse, Minnie Mouse and the rest of the gang will be doing meet and greets during the event.
-You can also meet Powerline Max, Phineas and Ferb and Edna Mode at the event.
+Disney confirmed that Kermit the Frog and Miss Piggy, along with some of their friends, will be special guests at Theater of the Stars during its Jollywood Nights celebration.
+Mickey Mouse, Minnie Mouse and the rest of the gang will be doing meet-and-greets, as well.
+Visitors can also meet Powerline Max, Phineas and Ferb, and Edna Mode at the event.

-Guests can try Spicy Korean Chicken on a Mini Funnel Cake, a Christmas Tree Cookie Stack inspired by the iconic Echo Lake Christmas Tree and more during the party.
+A number of specialty foods will be available, including funnel cake topped with spicy Korean chicken and a “cookie stack” made to look like a Christmas tree.

-The evening will wrap up with the return of a festival favorite, “Jingle Bell, Jingle BAM!”
+The evening will wrap up with the return of the “Jingle Bell, Jingle BAM!” show, which features fireworks and projections.

 Tickets for the event will range from $159 to $179 per person.